 Built to Last

 These stones weren’t just convenient; they turned out to be incredibly durable.
-The narrow streets of Old San Juan were paved with adoquines as early as the 16th and 17th centuries, and many of them are still in place today.
+The narrow streets of Old San Juan were paved with adoquines during the 1800s, and many of those blocks are still in place today.

 They’re strong enough to handle constant foot traffic, resistant to erosion, and slightly textured – which helps with grip, especially on steep hills and in heavy rain.